wilhasse/courses/db/polardbx/tests/README.md

 ## [polardbx-test](./polardbx-test)

 A more complete example:
+- QuerySQL.java - Executes a simple query from code against percona-server
 - ParseSQL.java / TestSchemaManager.java - Parse a query
-- SimpleDbQueryApp.java - Executes a simple query from code against percona-server
 - SimpleServer.java - Complete server , client connect to a server send a SQL query that runs against percona-server with xprotocol plugin
+- SimpleSplitServer.java - Extends SimpleServer by spliting query to run by chunk

 Option to run: